Most of the advice out there about animations focuses on how NOT to use them, or on how much they get abused.

 BUT – just because a tool can be used to create something ugly doesn’t mean we shouldn’t use it… especially when it’s such a POWERFUL and EASY-TO-USE tool that’s already in your hands!

-That’s why I think the #1 mistake people make with animations is to decide NOT to use them…
+That’s why I think the #1 mistake people make with animations is NOT to using them at all…

 Mistake #1: Not using animations at all